Safety in Peru

 - Robbery: often quick, sometimes with weapons, resistance increases the risk

-- Date rape drugs: Risk in bars and clubs with unattended drinks
+- Date rape drugs: risk in bars and clubs with unsupervised drinks

-- Internet contact fraud: Building trust, later demands for couriers or money
+- Online fraud: building trust, later courier or money demands

-- Body-worn transport: Money and cards separate, small day wallet, rest in the safe
+- Close-to-body transport: money and cards separate, small day wallet, rest in safe

 - Document security: digital copies of passport, insurance, tickets, emergency contacts

-- Taxi selection: Use official or mediated providers, no spontaneous street taxis
+- Taxi selection: use official or referred providers, no spontaneous street taxis

-- Drink rule: no unattended drinks, do not accept drinks from strangers
+- Drink rule: no unsupervised drinks, no acceptance from strangers

-- Evening planning: well-lit paths, groups instead of solos, return journey organized in advance
+- Evening planning: well-lit paths, groups instead of solo outings, return trip arranged in advance

 Tourist Police Lima, Policía de Turismo: Calle General Vidal 230, Tel. +511 4601060 / 4600849 / 4600921

 Protests remain difficult to predict.
-Blockades can affect roads, rail connections, and access roads to airports, sometimes with little warning.
+Blockades can affect roads, train connections, and airport access roads, sometimes without much warning.
 In such situations, distance, patience, and flexible travel planning are more important than rigid schedules.

-Main roads, rail connections, airport access roads, border crossings, or central squares in cities can be affected.
-The situation can change quickly locally, especially when political, social, or economic conflicts escalate.
+Main roads, train connections, airport access roads, border crossings, or central city squares can be affected.
+The situation can change quickly locally, especially if political, social, or economic conflicts escalate.

-- Disruptions of long-distance bus lines, closures of main roads
+- Interruptions of long-distance bus lines, closures of main roads

 - Disruptions of train connections, including on touristically relevant routes in the south